fedi112/dash-sample-apps/README.md

 # Dash Sample Apps

+This repo as a problem with implementation , TODO

 [![CircleCI](https://circleci.com/gh/plotly/dash-sample-apps.svg?style=svg)](https://circleci.com/gh/plotly/dash-sample-apps)

 This repository hosts the code for over 100 open-source Dash apps written in Python or R. They can serve as a starting point for your own Dash app, as a learning tool to better understand how Dash works, as a reusable templates, and much more.